sergiocorreia/panflute/README.md

 `python setup.py develop`
 : installs locally with a symlink so changes are automatically updated

+In addition, if you use python2, you need to pasteurize the code before running tests.
+Run `pasteurize -wnj 4 .` in this directory.

 ## Contributing

 Feel free to submit push requests.
 For consistency, code should comply with [pep8](https://pypi.python.org/pypi/pep8) (as long as its reasonable), and with the style guides by [@kennethreitz](http://docs.python-guide.org/en/latest/writing/style/) and [google](http://google.github.io/styleguide/pyguide.html).
 Read more [here](/CONTRIBUTING.md).